 When a first-time shopper enters your store, your store layout should feel intuitive.
 By strategically using signage, product displays, and organization, you can guide shoppers to browse the aisles, easily find what they’re looking for, and make unplanned purchases along the way.

 For a typical store in North America, customers naturally walk in and to the right.
 That means your best and brightest “wants” should be there, not at the back of the store or off to the left.
 If you don’t do this and put your counter on the right, at the very least, it will cause a commotion.
 Put your sale stuff up at the front and on the right, and your profitable merchandise sales will fall.

 2. Keep it easy on the eyes

 Just because you can use 256 colors of markers or ink doesn’t mean you should.
 Signage should be simple and a quick read – not clever or tricky.
 Consider the difference between an ad in Martha Stewart’s Living versus a freeway billboard.
 Your store signage should be modeled on the billboard.
 Design shouldn’t be complicated.

 You can't just stick a pile of merch on an end cap and expect it to sell.
 You have to make the customer feel smart about seeing what items go with other items to enhance their purchase.
 The key is showing your whole store in the display, not just one product.

 4. Take steps to maximize upsells

 What are you putting at the register?
-Unique, weird cheap stuff that customers have to ponder, “Who would buy this?”
-If so you may be missing the easy money.
+The unique, weird cheap stuff that customers have to ponder, “Who would buy this?”
+If so, you may be missing the easy money.
 Instead, put products ANYONE could use.
-It shouldn’t require much for signage either.
-Think: “Don’t forget the glue” not “Glue sticks $1.99.”
+It shouldn’t require much signage, either.
+Think: “Don’t forget the glue,” not “Glue sticks $1.99.”

-Be clear about what you want your customer to do and you'll be able to create an effective store design that sells merch and puts money in your jeans.
+Be clear about what you want your customer to do, and you'll be able to create a compelling store design that sells merch and puts money in your jeans.